Webwork Instructor Guide

 Copy homework sets between Webwork courses

-2. Click Hmwk Sets Editor in the navigation, and click the Export tab.
+2. Click the Export tab.

 6. Click File Manager in the navigation.
 In the list of files, the file names will use the structure Your_Set_Name.def, where the name of your set replaces the italicized letters.
 Select the file(s) for the set(s) you exported, and click Make Archive.
-This action will combine the copy(ies) for your set(s) into one downloadable file called an archive.
+This action will combine the copy of each set into one downloadable file.

-7. You will see a message saying the archive has been created.
-In the list of files, select the name of the file ending in “.tgz”, and click Download to save the archive on your computer.
+7. When the archive has been created, select the name of the file ending in “.tgz” from the list of files, and click Download to save the archive on your computer.

 11. Click Hmwk Sets Editor in the navigation, and click the Import tab.

-12. Since you will be uploading one file with any number of sets in it, select multiple sets from the “Import how many sets?” drop-down menu.
-Pick the name of the file to import, and adjust any other settings.
+12. Since you will be uploading one file with any number of sets in it, select multiple sets from the “Import how many sets?” drop-down.
+Select the file name(s) that you would like to import, and adjust any other settings as needed.

 Set up grade syncing between Webwork and Canvas

-For grades to sync properly between Canvas and Webwork, you will need to set up individual links in Canvas to each homework set, quiz, or exam you create in Webwork.
-Each student must click each Webwork link in Canvas to establish the connection between their Canvas Gradebook entry and their work in Webwork.
+For grades to sync properly between Canvas and Webwork, you will need to set up individual links in Canvas to sync each homework set, quiz, or exam that you create in Webwork.
+Each student must click each Webwork assignment link in Canvas to establish the connection between their Canvas Gradebook entry and their work in Webwork.

 If you don't want grades to sync from Webwork to Canvas, this setup is not required.

-1. Log in to your Canvas course, and click Assignments in the Course Navigation.
+1. Log in to your Canvas course and click Assignments in the Course Navigation.

-3. Enter the assignment name as you want students to see it.
+3. Enter the assignment name and details.

 4. Scroll down to "Submission Type" and select External Tool from the drop-down menu.